iimyzf/Inception/README.md

     <img width="650" alt="Screen Shot 2023-05-20 at 4 28 53 PM" src="https://github.com/iimyzf/Inception/assets/63506492/fa3540d0-622a-43c1-8730-34965c4451d2">
   </p>

-If everything is done correctly, you will be able to connect to FileZilla without any error, and then you can start transfering data as you wish!
+If everything is done correctly, you will be able to connect to FileZilla without any error, and then you can start transferring data as you wish!

   <p align="center" width="120%">
     <img width="650" alt="Screen Shot 2023-05-20 at 4 24 12 PM" src="https://github.com/iimyzf/Inception/assets/63506492/04449b7b-936b-4760-b1f0-27b6f222e15d">